 - Werkzaam als:

 The LUMC course ‘Basic Methods and Reasoning in Biostatistics’ covers the fundamental toolbox of biostatistical methods plus a solid methodological basis to properly interpret statistical results.
 The course is a mandatory part of the LUMC Graduate School Program and a prerequisite for any of the advanced biostatistical courses offered by the LUMC.
-This is a basic course, targeted at a wide audience.
-The course is given during a single week, followed by a final examination on the next Tuesday.
+This is a basic course, which targets a wide audience.
+The course is planned for a single week (+ preparation in the two weeks before), followed by a final examination on the next Tuesday.

 - Secondary school mathematics.
 No prior knowledge of biostatistics required.

-- Lectures and e-learning including practical sessions with SPSS or R.
+- On-line live lectures, short videos and e-learning including practical sessions with SPSS or R.